AMANA AMVC95 Furnace

 Overview of the AMVC95

-The Amana AMVC 95 is a two-stage variable-speed gas furnace that is currently in production.
-The furnace features a stainless steel heat exchanger and an AFUE rating of up to 96%.
-It can be synchronized to work with the Amana ComfortNet system that is used to keep a home comfortable year-round.
-The control board notifies the owner when part of the equipment is malfunctioning.
+The Amana AMVC 95 is a discontinued two-stage variable-speed gas furnace.
+The furnace featured a stainless steel heat exchanger and an AFUE rating of up to 96%.
+It could be synchronized to work with the Amana ComfortNet system that is used to keep a home comfortable year-round.
+The control board notified the owner when part of the equipment was malfunctioning.

-The AMVC 95 comes equipped with a two-speed blower for quieter operation.
-The furnace meets the energy-saving requirements of the Environmental Protection Agency.
-Its full insulated cabinet comes with a baked-enamel finish that resists rust and corrosion.
-The AMVC 95 features a silicon nitride igniter that has been tested by pressing it through a piece of wood.
+The AMVC 95 came equipped with a two-speed blower for quieter operation.
+The furnace met the energy-saving requirements of the Environmental Protection Agency.
+Its full insulated cabinet came with a baked-enamel finish that resisted rust and corrosion.
+The AMVC 95 featured a silicon nitride igniter that was tested by pressing it through a piece of wood.

 Ask a Question about your AMANA AMVC95